 Tim Fletcher, president of Precision Printing, has 15 days to refinance his company’s outstanding loans of approximately $2.8 million.
 Its current lender, National Bank, received Precision’s loan and wanted to renegotiate the terms.
 In effect, the bank demanded that Precision’s owners make an equity infusion of $1 million and sign personal guarantees for an additional $2 million.
 Fletcher has few options.
 He needs to present the bank with a reasonably attractive proposal, or risk failing to consummate any deal.
 This case is available for purchase from ecch.

-This material is available for download by current Stanford GSB students, faculty, and staff, as well as Stanford GSB alumni.
-For inquiries, contact the Case Writing Office.
+This material is available for download by current Stanford GSB students, faculty, and staff, as well as Stanford University alumni.
+For inquires, contact the Case Writing Officeopen in new window.